polyanskiy/refractiveindex.info-database/README.md

 ## Notices

+> ⚠️ **Jun 14, 2026**
+> Markdown is now used in REFERENCES and COMMENTS fields in data YAML files, and in ABOUT fields in about.yml files.
+This change is currently in the `develop` branch.
+Maintainers of applications and libraries that consume the database should prepare their software to support Markdown in these fields.

 > ⚠️ **Jan 18, 2026**
 > Please use the `develop` branch for contributing new data and any edits.